 6. Canberra is a diverse, multicultural city

-8. Canberra has a thriving student community
+8. Canberra has a thriving international student community

 9. Canberra is one of Australia’s safest cities